rsheldiii/rp2040-business-card/README.md

 * M2 mounting holes
 * A nice screw terminal for connecting external speakers

-The kicad files are available in [this repository](https://github.com/rsheldiii/rp2040-business-card).
+The Kicad files are available in [this repository](https://github.com/rsheldiii/rp2040-business-card).
 Note that while the schematic is functionally identical and all components (save the speaker) remain the same, this exact pcb has *NOT BEEN TESTED* yet; I have boards on the way.

-If you just want to play around with a tiny board built to run Doom, feel free to send the kicad pcb file off to OSHPark (3 boards are ~$10) or generate your own gerbers.
+If you just want to play around with a tiny board built to run Doom, feel free to send the Kicad pcb file off to OSHPark (3 boards are ~$10) or generate your own gerbers.
 If you want to use my design as a starting point for your own creation, by all means!

 # BOM shenanigans

-You can generate the BOM in the schematic editor; there are also pre-generated BOMs at the base of the kicad project.
+You can generate the BOM in the schematic editor; there are also pre-generated BOMs at the base of the Kicad project.
 A few things to note:

 ### Crystal